alancwoo/secret/README.md

 - `npm i`
 - Set URL in `webpack.mix.js`
 - `npx mix watch`
+- Build for production with `npx mix --production`

 ## Why Set a Password?
 - A password is highly recommended.
 If no password is set, anyone can create secrets